victorialin898/nyc-taxi-analysis/README.md

 Both are encapsulated in wrapper.py with the Forecast class.
 All forecast creation/analysis should be done using the Forecast class.

-Autocorrelation and variation analysis functionality to be added later on.
+Autocorrelation and variation analysis functionality included in the Forecast class.